TTiannaiTT/TTiannaiTT/README.md

 ### Hi there 👋
 ### This is Yukun Tian!
+### It's a pleasure to meet you!

-- 🔭 I’m currently working on event-based vision and multi-modal fusion
+- 🔭 I’m a student who is now focus on computer vision and machine learning.
+Currently I am working on event-based vision and multi-modal fusion.(fighting with ddl)
-- 🌱 I’m currently learning "Dive into Deep Learning" & "CS231n"
+- 👯 I am now studying in the Southeast University and my major is Artificial Intelligence.(I really love it!)
+- 🌱 I am now leading the R&D of my school's Robot Team.
+- ⚡ Hobbies: taking photos, playing badminton, reading...
-- 📫 How to reach me: email:213221787@seu.edu.cn
+- 📫 How to reach me: my email is 213221787@seu.edu.cn
+- 💬 Ask me about anything you are curious about me!

+- On this website you can find #part# of my engineering and research work, but I will update it as soon as possible!

 <!--
 **TTiannaiTT/TTiannaiTT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.